By Butch Harmon

 Dexter, winner of the 2015 Division 2 title and runner-up last year, was led by a talented senior of its own.
 Annette Schultz won the 200-yard freestyle for a third straight season with a time of 1:49.30.

 “It’s definitely exciting to win it a third time,” Schultz said, “and it’s so exciting to be here with our team.
 This is something I’ve trained for, and it means a lot.”

 Schultz, who will be swimming at the University of Louisville, teamed up with fellow seniors Sarah Zofchak, Grace Kacmarek and Amelia Kinnard to win the 400 free relay in a time of 3:31.09.

 Royal Oak senior Julia Boswell took first place in the 200 IM.
-Boswell, who will swim at the University of Buffalo, had never placed in the 200 IM before but turned in a time of 2:04.86 to take first place this year.
+Boswell, who will swim at (SUNY) University at Buffalo, had never placed in the 200 IM before but turned in a time of 2:04.86 to take first place this year.

 “Winning it this year is a huge accomplishment for me,” Boswell said.
 “I won the 500 last year, but I’ve never placed in the 200.
 It’s very special.
 I had a lot of family here supporting me, and this feels real good.”

 Grand Rapids Forest Hills Central, the fifth-place team, had a pair of individual champions.

 In the diving competition, senior Colleen Kramer capped a successful high school diving career with her first Finals title.
 Kramer, who was a gymnast for 10 years, first began diving as a freshman.
 After placing eighth her freshman year, Kramer took second as a sophomore and third as a junior before winning this year with a score of 424.25.